bdaralan/FNote/README.md

 2. Clone the repository from [GitHub](https://github.com/iDara09/FNote)
    - Open up Terminal
    - `git clone https://github.com/iDara09/FNote.git`
+3. Navigate to the project directory and open `FNote.xcodeproj` to start developing.

 ## Project Organization

 The project organizes files and classes in a folder by their category and scene.

-For example, in a vocabulary collection scene folder will consist of all specific classes used to create the scene.
+For example, the Vocabulary Collection Scene folder will consist of all specific classes used to create the scene.

 On the other hand, for other classes that are not specific to a particular scene and are reusable elsewhere will be in their respective folders such as *Model*, *View*, or *Controller* folder.

 ### Project File Structure

-The following structure illustrates how the folders are organized where the bolded lists are folders and the inner lists are files.
+The following structure illustrates how the folders are organized.
+The bolded lists are folders and the inner lists are files.

 - **Vocabulary Collection Scene**
   - VocabularyCollectionViewController.swift